 - French Revolution (1789-1799): The French Revolution brought significant devastation to Notre Dame.
 The cathedral, seen as a symbol of the monarchy and religious authority, was looted and severely damaged.
 Revolutionary forces beheaded statues of biblical kings, mistaking them for French monarchs, and many treasures, including religious artifacts, were either destroyed or stolen.

 The church was officially secularized and renamed the Temple of Reason, hosting radical political events instead of religious ceremonies.
 The iconic bells, except for one, were melted down to create cannons, and the structure itself fell into neglect.
 By the end of the Revolution, Notre Dame was in a state of ruin, requiring urgent restoration.
+During this period, the Crown of Thorns was actually moved to Notre Dame.

 - 19th century restoration: By the early 1800s, Notre Dame was in a dire state of disrepair.
 Public interest in the cathedral was reignited by Victor Hugo’s novel The Hunchback of Notre-Dame (1831), which highlighted its architectural beauty and historical importance.